American Friends Of Shehebar Sephardic Center Incorporated

 How does American Friends Of Shehebar Sephardic Center Incorporated spend its money?

 American Friends Of Shehebar Sephardic Center Incorporated directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to American Friends Of Shehebar Sephardic Center Incorporated tax-deductible?